Rushikesh1234/quantitative-trading-learnings/README.md

 **Code**: [Practice_Python.ipynb](./Practice_Python.ipynb)

 ## **Goal**
-The first goal is to learn adn understnad, how all these things works.
+The first goal is to learn and understnad, how all Quantitative Trading things works.
 Then another goal is to integrate C++ for low-latency execution and Python for strategy development and analysis.
 This allows for creating high-performance trading algorithms capable of making decisions at high speeds and with minimal risk.